audacity/audacity-from-svn-5GB/sf-cvs/branches/AUDACITY_1_2/audacity-src/README.txt

   * The "View History" window can now discard old undo levels to save disk space on Windows.
 (This previously worked only on Linux and Mac.)

+  * "Preferences" command is now in Edit menu.

+  * "Plot Spectrum" command is now in Analyze menu.

   * Opening a project file saved by a later version of Audacity displays an intelligent error message.
 Also, trying to import a project file